sayanarijit/mind/README.md

     when: "2020-07-10T08:00:00+05:30"
     repeat: Never

-  # Following reminders will reschedule themselves.
+  # The following reminders will reschedule themselves.

   - name: "Test reminder everyday at 10:30 pm IST"
     when: "2020-07-10T10:30:00+05:30"